michalfilippi/pytimers/README.md

 # PyTimers
-Python library for simple and easy to use code timing.
+Python micro library for easy to use code timing.

+Requires Python3.6+.

 ## How to Install